roboturnerdev/azure-kubernetes/readme.md

 # Kubernetes The Hard Way On Azure

 This is my personal repo for starting this project.
 I am seeking to learn about Kubernetes in general from the ground up, and am glad to have found this in the Azure envrionment instead of GCP.
+My goal is to obtain CKA.